raulkviana/MSE-CNN-Implementations/README.md

 | Bitrate | 3810.192 kbps | 4069.392 kbps | 6.80% |
 | Y-PSNR | 35.7927 dB  | 35.5591 dB | -0.65% |
 | Complexity | 1792.88 s  | 1048.95 s | -41.49% |

-In the above Table, it is possible to see that the Y-PSNR loss (objective quality measure for the luma channel) was 0.65%, while the complexity reduction decreased by 41.49%.
-Additionally, a 6.80% increase in bitrate was attained.
-It is vital to remember that these values compare the results achieved only with the encoder to those obtained with the encoder integrated with the model.

 ## Relevant Folders and files